 The place we call home is ours for a (relatively) short time.
-We invest money and effort into it.
+We invest money and put effort into it.
 We live our life there.
-But at some point we will move on, and it will pass to someone else.
+But, at some point we will move on, and it will pass to someone else.
 Once they move in, it is like we never existed.

-Most of us would not be so keen to live a Victorian or Edwardian life ( smokey fires, gas light, outside toilet, scullery kitchen).
-We may like a house for its style (high ceilings, doors, ceiling rose, fireplaces) and location, but we also want all mod cons and so we need to marry the two.
+A Victorian or Edwardian home would have had smokey fires, gas light, an outside lavatory, scullery kitchen.
+Many years later, we may like/want/admire this very same house for for what we see as its style (high ceilings, doors, ceiling rose, fireplaces) and location.
+We want a Victorian/Edwardian home with mod cons – and so we need to marry the two.